The Cutting Edge: The Story of the Beatles’ Hairdresser Who Defined an Era

 My book, The Cutting Edge: The Story of the Beatles’ Hairdresser Who Defined an Era, was published in August 2017.

-The RRP is £14.99 but costs just £10.49 for the standard edition.
-There is also a special limited edition of The Cutting Edge alongside the standard edition – 200 numbered copies, signed by Leslie Cavendish.
+The Standard Edition costs just £11.99 hardback, £7.99 softback.
+There is also a special limited edition of The Cutting Edge alongside the standard edition – 200 numbered copies, signed by Leslie Cavendish which cost £20.00.
 Order the book NOW via this link.

 About the book